canro91/canro91.github.io/_posts/2025-02-19-YouAreNotAProgrammerUntil.md

 1. You write your first "Hello, world" program
 2. You stay awake until 3AM solving a coding issue
+3. You're fixing an issue, it works and you don't know why
-3. Your code works on your machine, but not in Production
+4. Your code works on your machine, but not in Production
-4. You get a compilation error on line 123 on a 40-line code file
+5. You get a compilation error on line 123 on a 40-line code file
-5. You deploy a hotfix to Production at 17:55 (and you clock out at 18:00)
+6. You deploy a hotfix to Production at 17:55 (and you clock out at 18:00)